andreamazzai/ml/docs/_docs/20-ram.md

 Il '273, al pari del '173, presenta un ingresso Clear / Reset (CLR), che nel MAR è necessario per resettare il registro - o almeno *credevo* fosse necessario.
 Sembrava anche interessante l'ipotesi alternativa di usare un registro a 8 bit [74LS377](https://datasheetspdf.com/download_new.php?id=375625), che include 8 FF con Enable; tuttavia avevo realizzato che **non** fosse possibile procedere in tal senso, perché nel MAR serviva anche il CLR, non presente in questo chip.
 In seguito ho realizzato che il MAR poteva funzionare perfettamente anche senza un segnale di Clear / Reset e il '377 sarebbe diventato uno dei chip più utilizzati nel BEAM.

-**METTERE QUALCHE FOTO E LINK**

 >> 2. Program counter - would have to be expanded to a 16 bit counter (should be trivial to do that) I currently have tons of 8 bit counters combined with a register (and the 4 bit 161 counters that Ben used)

 Come nel caso del MAR, per indirizzare 256 byte di RAM era necessario un registro Program Counter (PC) a 8 bit.
 Nel computer SAP era invece presente un contatore a 4 bit [74LS161](https://www.ti.com/lit/ds/symlink/sn54ls161a-sp.pdf) e dovevo pertanto cercare di combinarne due in cascata.

 Sarebbe stato comodo utilizzare un singolo contatore a 8 bit, ma tra i chip disponibili sul mercato non ne ho trovato uno che includesse anche l'ingresso LOAD.
 Il LOAD permette il caricamento parallelo sul PC di uno specifico indirizzo al quale il computer deve saltare (ad esempio, per eseguire un'istruzione di salto assoluto o branch relativo, si calcola l'indirizzo di destinazione e lo si carica nel PC).

 Per combinare due chip a 4 bit è stato necessario, nonché molto utile, capire la differenza fra "Ripple Mode Carry" e "Carry Look Ahead": il datasheet del contatore 74LS161 riportava infatti questi due diversi esempi di collegamento di chip in cascata tra di loro.

-**METTERE QUALCHE FOTO E LINK E SPIEGAZIONE PER RCA E ADDER ETC**
+Un approfondimento sul tema si trova nella sezione dedicata all'aritmetica binaria inclusa nella pagina dell'[ALU]().

 >> 3. Instruction register - now sh!t gets fun.
 Since i want to bomb completely, I am considering having a 3 byte Instruction register in a way mimicking the BIU block & instruction queue in a 8086.
 The idea here is to split the instruction register in 3 bytes.
 1 byte would be for the instruction/opcode alone, the second and third are going to hold the data of the instruction (either address or an immediate value).
 This would allow you to address the entire memory space.
 Also instructions can be of different size.
 For example.
 OUT (move to out register) would be just 1 byte wide, LDI (load immediate) would be 2 bytes and LDA (load address/absolute) would be 3 bytes wide.
 The control logic would take care of the fetch cycle.
 Or in other words since you know the instruction you are execution you would know how much bytes the instruction is and thus fetch either 1, 2 or 3 bytes from the RAM.